☎ (346) 250-5000 ✉ info@recenterhouston.com

 Empower

-Equipping residents with tools for employment, education, and lasting independence in sobriety.
+Equipping clients with tools for employment, education, and lasting independence in sobriety.

 Leadership